covalence-io/email-auth-features/README.md

 Branches:

 -   `base` is the core server and client setup, in the event you'd like to follow along with implementing the features yourself!
+-   `verification` extends the core server and has the logic to send emails to verify user accounts upon registration and to block login attempts until the user account is verified